stepzen-dev/stepzen-graphql-api-mysql-db/CONTRIBUTING.md

 ## Learn More
 You can learn more in the [StepZen documentation](https://stepzen.com/docs).

-If you need assistance, feel free to [slide into our Discord channel](https://discord.com/invite/9k2VdPn2FR) -- you can also check out our SUPPORT.md doc
+If you need assistance, feel free to [slide into our Discord channel](https://discord.com/invite/9k2VdPn2FR)